 A joint reading of the unmet obligations in Chowdury and Brincat, in the light of the above preliminary remarks, points to the fact that the case law of the ECtHR leaves room for considerations of the health, safety and well-being of migrant workers.
 While migrants in a regular situation more easily fit the personal scope of the ECHR, in the case of irregular migrant workers, only severely abusive conditions in extreme circumstances seem to trigger the applicability of the ECHR.
-Where the case of migrant workers in agriculture in Italy is considered, the above-mentioned report of the Rapporteur on Contemporary Forms of Slavery described the details of situations that may, in principle, be able to reach the level of severity suitable to fall under the protection offered by the ECHR.
-Furthermore, multiple and intersectional vulnerabilities to right violations were analysed in the extensive and recent report of the Group of Experts on Action against Trafficking in Human Beings (GRETA) on the implementation of the Convention against target trafficking in human beings for the purpose of labour exploitation, including "expanding the capacity of labour inspectors so that they can be actively engaged [also] in private households" as well as "consider[ing] measures to expand legal routes to migration as an effective

-[action] to reduce vulnerability to trafficking".
+Where the case of migrant workers in agriculture in Italy is considered, the above-mentioned report of the Rapporteur on Contemporary Forms of Slavery described the details of situations that may, in principle, be able to reach the level of severity suitable to fall under the protection offered by the ECHR102.
+Furthermore, multiple and intersectional vulnerabilities to right violations were analysed in the extensive and recent report of the Group of Experts on Action against Trafficking in Human Beings (GRETA) on the implementation of the Convention against human trafficking by Italy103.
+GRETA urged Italian authorities to intensify domestic measures that target trafficking in human beings for the purpose of labour exploitation, including "expanding the capacity of labour inspectors so that they can be actively engaged [also] in private households" as well as "consider[ing] measures to expand legal routes to migration as an effective [action] to reduce vulnerability to trafficking"104.